Top 10 Things to See At Windsor Castle

 There are artefacts and multi-media displays that will bring to life the evolution of this ancient wonder and will help you learn easily and enjoyably.
 One of the most popular tours is an audio-visual 360-degree tour that will take you (virtually) inside the stones.
+Visitors can also download an audio guide to enhance their experience.
+Outside the centre are Neolithic Houses where you can get a feel for how people lived 1000’s of years ago and how advanced they were back in that time!
+You can get close to the reconstructed houses, but there are restrictions on how close you can get to the actual stones to help preserve the monument.

 Yes, you can see Stonehenge, although it’s still approx. a 1.7 mile walk from the centre to the Stones.